-The Hoofstock department is currently seeking applicants for its 2018 internship placements.
+The Africa department is currently seeking applicants for its 2022 internship placements.

-- 12 weeks (3 months) with a minimum of 4 days (8 hours/day) per week including holidays and weekends.
-Schedules are flexible and more hours may be available if desired.
+- 12 weeks (3 months), minimum of 3 days/week (8 hours/day) including holidays and weekends.
+Schedules are flexible and more hours are available if desired, up to 5 days/week.
 Start/End dates are also flexible.

-- The majority of the work for this internship entails manual work outdoors.
+- Most of the work for this internship entails manual work outdoors.
 Therefore, applicants must be willing and able to work in all weather conditions.

 - Must be comfortable working around animals of all sizes and behave appropriately

 - Must be able to regularly push, pull, lift and carry heavy objects (up to 75 lbs)

 - Must be able to walk/stand for extended periods of time